 Management of pre-diabetes

-- physical activity – it is important to do regular moderate physical activity to help manage your weight, and reduce your blood glucose, blood pressure and cholesterol levels.
+- Physical activity – it is important to do regular moderate physical activity to help manage your weight, and reduce your blood glucose, blood pressure and cholesterol levels.
 Exercise also makes your insulin work better.

 Follow-up for pre-diabetes

 You don’t need to test your own blood glucose levels when you have pre-diabetes.
 Once you are diagnosed with pre-diabetes, lifestyle changes are most important.
 Your doctor should organise a repeat oral glucose tolerance test in 12 months, unless you develop symptoms of diabetes earlier.

 Where to get help